brobeson/Rayne/docs/getting_started.rst

 ---------------------

 Rayne is designed as a context manager.
-Instantiate a :py:class:`~benchmark.Benchmark` object, set the code to execute, and exit the context manager.
+Instantiate a :py:class:`~rayne.benchmark.Benchmark` object, set the code to execute, and exit the context manager.
 When the context manager exits, Rayne runs your code and measures the run time.

 .. literalinclude:: fibonacci.py